IvayloDankolov/advent-2023/README.md

 I did it entirely the 'OOP' way.
 Or something.
 Not a huge enjoyer of 'make everything a member function' and that's unlikely to change in Rust.

 As for the task itself, I get that it was trying to misdirect people into actually 'expanding' the universe and generating a modified map.
 Unfortunately for the setters I couldn't be bothered with any of that nonsense, so the two parts differ by just the expansion constant in terms of code.

+### Day 12

+Now we're getting some proper (relatively lightweight) contest-style stuff.

+I really stubbornly wanted to brute force this, restorting to running it in parallel with a really dumb tight inner loop for the combination generator and I made it short-circuit based on a just as stupidly iterative prefix search.
+I left that in a separate text file to document my shame for the ages.

+Obviously the memoized solution takes about 1/10th of the effort to write (and is immesurably faster).
+But sometimes you just have this morbid fascination to just see how far you can push a language, you know...

+Also, apparently recursive closures aren't a thing.
+I get that borrowing stuff gets complicated, but if recursive methods are a thing (that by necessity borrow "self"), surely it's solvable.
+Anyway, as far as gripes go this is a rather incosequential one.